tokenspice/tokenspice/README.md

 # TokenSPICE-EVM : Token Simulator with Python or EVM agents

-TokenSPICE simulates tokenized ecosystems using an agent-based approach.
-It can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.
+TokenSPICE-EVM (TSE) simulates tokenized ecosystems using an agent-based approach.

 Agents may be written in pure Python, or with an EVM-based backend.
-(The [original](https://github.com/oceanprotocol/tokenspice) TokenSPICE was only pure Python.)
+Compare to the [original](https://github.com/oceanprotocol/tokenspice) TokenSPICE, which was only pure Python.

+TSE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.

-This TokenSPICE is tuned to model [Ocean Market](https://market.oceanprotocol.com).
+It's currently tuned to model [Ocean Market](https://market.oceanprotocol.com).
 The original TokenSPICE was tuned for the ["Web3 Sustainability Loop"](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e).
 However you can rewire the "netlist" of "agents" to simulate whatever you like.

-TokenSPICE was meant to be simple.
+TSE was meant to be simple.
 It definitely makes no claims on "best" for anything.
 Maybe you'll find it useful.

+# Flow for experiments

+1. Update controllables/uncontrollables/metrics.
+Change .sol, .py, etc
+   - Debug using pytest for all the new EVM stuff
+   - Debug using unittest for the old stuff.
+Migrate it to pytest over time.

+2. (if needed) recompile & deploy sol code.
+Leverage what the team already built.
+   - HOW: cd ~/code/contracts; npm i; npm run compile; npm run deploy
+   - Then, deployed contract addresses are at: ./artifacts/address.json; ABIs in that dir too
+3. TokenSPICE "run_1" or "run_n", output csvs
+4. TokenSPICE "plot_1" or "plot_n", output pngs
+5. Analyze results
+6. Goto 1

+# TokenSPICE-EVM Design

+### Top-level agent architecture

+- All agents inherit BaseAgent
+- Controllable agents use EVM.
+- Uncontrollable agents use pure Python.
+But each has EOA.
+   - Therefore the core dynamics are still on-chain

+### Controllables

+Controllable agents (structure):
+- What agents: just Pool (incl.
+Strategies and Pool Controllers).
+- The agent's state is stored on blockchain.
+Deployment is not in the scope of TSE right now.
+TSE just sees ABIs.
+- PoolAgent.py wraps BPool.sol.
+Agent's wallet grabs values from BPool.sol
+   - current design (.sol) is at oceanprotocol/contracts
+   - new design (.sol) is at branch 'feature/1mm-prototype_alex'
+   - how can PoolAgent see it? brownie-centric: start w brownie, and use just some code ocean.py/ocean_lib/models/bpool.py

+Controllable variables:
+- Global design vars.
+E.g. schedule for token distribution.
+- Design vars within controllable agents

+### Uncontrollables

+Uncontrollable Agents:
+- Uncontrollable agents use pure Python.
+But each has an Externally Owned Address (EOA) to interact w EVM.
+Implemented inside Wallet.
+- What agents:
+   - Status quo design: Publisher, Dataconsumer, Stakerspeculator
+   - New design 1: Publisher, Dataconsumer, Staker, Speculator

+Uncontrollable Variables (Env & rnd structure & params)
+- Global rndvars & envvars.
+- Rndvars and envvars within controllable agents
+- Rndvars and envvars within uncontrollable agents
+- Ranges for envvars, and parameters for rndvar pdfs, are in constants.py, etc.

+### Metrics
+- These are what's output by SimEngine.py into the CSV, then plotted
+- In the future, we could get fancier by leveraging TheGraph.

 # A. Quickstart